Announcing the winners of the Exceptional Research Award

 A reviewer praised the execution of and emphasis on both contextual and conceptual review, writing ‘the thesis may contribute towards work that influences policy decisions.
 Taking a top-down, bottom-up, and middle-out approach to understanding food as a spatial process is a novel contribution to the field.’

-This research is related to our profile on global health and development.
+This research is related to our profile on global health and wellbeing.

 Toward global governance of solar radiation management – Niklas Lehmann